Few things have the ability to put paid to a good time on the trails like the humble blister.

 - Window Lacing – If you have high arches or feel too much pressure on top of your feet.

-- Toe-Relief Lacing – If your boots are too tight at the toes.
+- Toe-Relief Lacing – If your shoes are too tight at the toes.

 - Heel-lock lacing – If you keep getting blisters in the heel or toe areas or if your toes hit the front of your shoes/boots on descents.

 Keep Debris Out Of Your Shoes

-Gaiters will ensure that your boots stay cleared of sand, dirt, pebbles, and other debris that easily increase the rub-factor inside your footwear.
+Gaiters will ensure that your shoes or boots stay cleared of sand, dirt, pebbles, and other debris that easily increase the rub-factor inside your footwear.

 Gaiters also help to keep your feet dry by blocking out rain and groundwater.

 Remove Debris ASAP

 Stopping when you’re in full flow is never fun.
-But if you feel debris inside your boots, the sooner you stop and take it out, the smaller the chances are that you’ll have to stop for far longer further down the trail to deal with a developing blister.
+But if you feel debris inside your shoes, the sooner you stop and take it out, the smaller the chances are that you’ll have to stop for far longer further down the trail to deal with a developing blister.